mendix/docs/content/en/docs/refguide8/version-control/using-version-control-in-studio-pro.md

 Always use the version of TortoiseSVN which matches your app model.
 If you open a local model from Mendix version 7.x or 6.x with the latest version of TortoiseSVN **you will no longer be able to open it in Mendix**.
 {{% /alert %}}

 Also, if you are developing Java actions using Eclipse, we advise you to install Subclipse to help you with version control of Java files.
-You can download Subclipse from the Eclipse Marketplace inside Eclipse or from [http://subclipse.tigris.org/](http://subclipse.tigris.org/).
+You can download Subclipse inside Eclipse or from the [Eclipse Marketplace](https://marketplace.eclipse.org/content/subclipse).

 ### 9.2 Adding Files & Directories